Squarefront/sketch-squarespace-data-populator/README.md

 You can also use a full URL to reference your images if that is your preference.

 <sup>The mock data in "demo" were created with https://www.mockaroo.com, which is a pretty powerful tool to generate all kinds of data.
 The "products" images are from apple.com, the "contacts" images from https://randomuser.me/ and http://uifaces.com/</sup>

+## Getting JSON Data
+There's two methods to getting the data for use with this plugin.

+1. Manually type out a JSON file and organize your images into subfolders to  creating content presets for various use cases.
+2. Exporting JSON from an existing Squarespace website.

+We're going to create a few content presets for you, which should give you some great starting points to work from.
+You'll be able to edit or add your own.

+We're also building a JSON export tool.
+Right now I primarily use a some command line tools to easily get the JSON from Squarespace.
+We'll have more on this later as we build out this repo.

+## Testing & Credits

+Please report bugs, observations, ideas & feature requests as [issues](https://github.com/preciousforever/sketch-data-populator/issues) or [get in touch](mailto:feedback@datapopulator.com).

+We conceived _Sketch Data Populator_ to improve our design process for working with data at [precious design studio](http://precious-forever.com/) and developed the plugin in collaboration with [Lukas Ondrej](https://github.com/lukasondrej).
+Please get in touch if you have questions or comments via [@preciousforever](https://twitter.com/preciousforever) or [our website](http://precious-forever.com/contact).